StevenK-293/WaifuGenerator/README.md

 4. **WaifuGenerator4** (Uses **Waifu.im API**) - Contains both SFW and NSFW images.
 5. **WaifuGenerator5** (Uses **nekos.best API**) - Contains only SFW images.

 > ⚠️ Please ensure that you only use one folder separately.
-Attempting to use multiple folders together will cause compatibility issues, and the program will not function correctly.
+Attempting to use multiple folders together will cause issues, and the program will not function correctly.

 ## 🌟 APIs